-Students graduating with a 3.5 or greater GPA will be recognized in the commencement program and will wear a gold rope during the ceremony in honor of their achievement.
-Honors designation for commencement will be determined based upon prior completed semesters' cumulative grade point average.
+Students graduating with a 3.5 or greater GPA are recognized in the commencement program and will wear a gold rope during the ceremony in honor of their achievement.
+Honors designation for commencement will be determined based upon prior completed semester's cumulative grade point average.